 Field: United States; Advisor: Chauncey; Year: 2018

 Nikita brings a longstanding passion for teaching and pedagogy to their work at Columbia.
-They have served as a teaching assistant for courses including "US Lesbian and Gay History" with George Chauncey and “Data: Past, Present, and Future" with Matthew Jones and Chris Wiggins.
-They are an advanced track participant in the Columbia Center for Teaching and Learning Teaching Development Program, and hold a certificate from the Graduate Teaching Assistant Teaching Certificate Program at Middle Tennessee State University's Learning, Teaching, and Innovative Technologies Center.
+They have served as a teaching assistant for a variety of courses, including "US Lesbian and Gay History" with George Chauncey, "Introduction to Sexuality Studies" with Jack Halberstam, "Data: Past, Present, and Future" with Matthew Jones and Chris Wiggins, "Critical Approaches to Social and Cultural Theory" with Marisa Solomon, and "Technology and US Politics" with Alma Steingart.
+They are an advanced track participant in the Columbia Center for Teaching and Learning Teaching Development Program, for which they served as the History Department's Lead Teaching Fellow in 2021-22, and hold a certificate from the Graduate Teaching Assistant Teaching Certificate Program at Middle Tennessee State University's Learning, Teaching, and Innovative Technologies Center.

-Prospective students who would like to discuss the history PhD program here are warmly encouraged to reach out by email.
+Prospective students who would like to discuss Columbia's history PhD program are warmly encouraged to reach out by email.